microhh/microhhpy/README.md

 Python package with utility functions for working with MicroHH LES/DNS.

+> [!IMPORTANT]
+> This Python package is available on PyPI (https://pypi.org/project/microhhpy/), but mostly as a placeholder.
+Since `microhhpy` is actively developing and unstable, the PyPI version may be outdated.

 ### Usage
 Either add the `microhhpy` package location to your `PYTHONPATH`: